 Pulmonary hypertension (PH) is a broad topic encompassing primary and secondary etiologies.
 Similar to systemic hypertension, PH refers to elevated pressures in the pulmonary vessels.
-It’s important to understand how PH is classified and which specific vessels are involved: pulmonary arteries → pulmonary capillaries → pulmonary veins.
+It’s essential to understand how PH is classified and which specific vessels are involved: pulmonary arteries → pulmonary capillaries → pulmonary veins.

-PRE-capillary PH refers to elevated pulmonary ARTERIAL pressures and POST-capillary refers to elevated pulmonary VENOUS hypertension.
-For example, it makes sense that WHO Group 2 PH (caused by left heart issues) will initially increase pulmonary venous pressures as blood flow is directed backwards.
-In reality, many patients with PH have both arterial and venous issues.
+PRE-capillary PH refers to elevated pulmonary ARTERIAL pressures, and POST-capillary refers to pulmonary VENOUS hypertension.
+For example, it makes sense that WHO Group 2 PH (caused by left heart issues) will initially increase pulmonary venous pressures as blood flow is directed backward.
+In reality, many patients with PH have both arterial and venous problems.

 I created this table to outline the classification system for PH.
 Share this with colleagues, drop me a comment below with questions, and let me know what you think!